michaelqmaguire/michaelqmaguire.github.io/aboutme.md

 I was born in Gainesville, FL in 1991.

-I went to Florida State University for my undergraduate degree in Criminology, but my minor in Philosophy proved to be the real engine for my growth as a data analyst -- Symbolic Logic, a course taught by a Professor from Oxford (Oxford and FSU philosophy have a strong connection, apparently) was the first sign that I loved learning the material and laws that provide a foundation for our daily statements and claims.
+I went to Florida State University for my undergraduate degree in Criminology, but my minor in Philosophy proved to be the real engine for my growth as a data analyst -- Symbolic Logic, a course taught by a Professor from Oxford (Oxford and FSU philosophy have a strong connection, apparently) was the first sign that I loved learning the material and laws that provide a foundation for practically all programming languages.
+I also have a master's degree in Criminology from Florida State University.

 I have experience using the following languages: